Sid Vicious: Death of Nancy Spungen

-On the night of 11 October 1978, Sid and Nancy hosted a party in their hotel room, during which Vicious took approximately 30 Tuinal tablets and, while numerous people came and went, was comatose for the rest of the night.
-At about 11:00 the next morning, hotel staff found Spungen dead on the bathroom floor, with a knife wound to her abdomen.
+On the night of 11 October 1978, Vicious and Spungen hosted a party in their hotel room, during which Vicious took approximately 30 Tuinal tablets, and was comatose for the rest of the night while numerous people came and went.
+At about 11 a.m. the next day, hotel staff found Spungen dead on the bathroom floor, with a knife wound to her abdomen.
 Vicious was found wandering the hallway.
 He first claimed to have killed her, then said he remembered nothing.
-Two people who had been at the party stated that Nancy was alive at 5:00 a.m.
-The murder weapon was identified as a Jaguar K-11 hunting knife, which Nancy had purchased for Sid a few days earlier.
+Two people who had been at the party stated that Spungen was alive at 5 a.m.
+The murder weapon was identified as a Jaguar K-11 hunting knife, which Spungen had purchased for Vicious a few days earlier.
 Vicious was arrested and charged with second-degree murder.
-He told police that he and Nancy had argued that night but gave conflicting versions of what happened next, saying, "I stabbed her, but I never meant to kill her" then saying that he did not remember anything, then that Spungen had fallen onto the knife.
-Later, the arresting officer, Sgt Thomas Kilroy of the Third Homicide Unit, was quoted as having said: "After an investigation, Vicious admitted killing Miss Spungen during a dispute."
+He told police that he and Spungen had argued that night but gave conflicting versions of what happened next, saying, "I stabbed her, but I never meant to kill her" then saying that he did not remember anything, then that Spungen had fallen onto the knife.
+The arresting officer, Sgt.
+Thomas Kilroy of the Third Homicide Unit, said: "...
+Vicious admitted killing Miss Spungen during a dispute."

 Lawyer Michael Berger first dealt with the matter, but McLaren and Anne Beverley were lawyer-shopping.
 They interviewed several high-profile lawyers, including Melvin Belli, Gerald B. Lefcourt and William Kunstler before settling on F. Lee Bailey.
-Bailey never appeared in court, but another lawyer from his firm, Jim Merberg, arranged for Vicious to be released on $50,000.00 bail, with the conditions that he not leave New York and that he sign in daily at the 3rd Homicide Unit offices, and at the Lafayette Street Methadone Center.
-All legal costs were paid by The Sex Pistols' label, Virgin Records.
+Bailey never appeared in court, but another lawyer from his firm, Jim Merberg, arranged for Vicious to be released on $50,000 bail, with the conditions that he not leave New York and that he sign in daily at the Third Homicide Unit offices, and at the Lafayette Street Methadone Center.
+All legal costs were paid by the Sex Pistols' label, Virgin Records.
 Vicious returned to the Chelsea Hotel, where he was joined by McLaren and his mother.